Levis De-Icer: De-Icing Currents

-The current of the conductor needs to be just high enough to melt the ice on it without actually going above the thermal limit of the conductor.
-An ordinary 735 kV line with a bundle of four 1354 MCM conductors per phase, requires a de-icing current of 7200 A per phase.
+The current passing through the conductor needs to be just high enough to melt the ice on it without exceeding the thermal limit of the conductor.
+A 735 kV transmission line with a bundle of four 1354 MCM conductors for each phase, requires a de-icing current of 7200 A per phase.
 At −10 °C and wind velocity at 10 km/h, it would take 30 minutes of current injection on a phase to melt 12 mm of radial build-up of ice.

 Description of the de-icing concept at Levis

 The dc converter at Lévis will be used to de-ice 5 lines: four 735 kV single-circuit lines and one 315 kV double-circuit line.
 Because of the different lengths and sizes of the conductor, the dc installation needs to be able to operate in various voltages and currents.
-To be de-iced, the line must be closed off from the ac current at both ends.
-Line conductors are used to form a closed loop.
+To be de-iced, the transmission line needs be isolated from the ac circuits at both ends.
+Line conductors are used to form a closed loop between each phase.